 At the start of this article how I wrote that it’s exceedingly difficult to get your cat onto a vegan diet.
 Now that we’re halfway through, it must seem like I’ve exaggerated the total effort required.
 How hard is it, after all, to try a few different brands of vegan cat food or to experiment in the kitchen until you concoct a recipe your cat will accept?

 Now why would you need to collect urine samples?
 Haven’t we already concluded that correctly formulated vegan food offers all the nutrients a cat needs?
 Sampling urine turns out to be an absolute necessity because vegan diets, even if nutritionally complete, tend to be more alkaline than diets that are based on meat.

 Once struvite crystals form, they can block your cat’s urethra, making urination difficult or impossible.
 The required catheterization and hospitalization typically costs upwards of one thousand dollars.
 Without prompt veterinary treatment to deal with this blockage, a potentially infection can set in.
 Any cat can develop urinary crystals if put on an improper diet, but when males develop urinary crystals, the consequences are much more serious.

 So for both karmic and financial reasons, it makes sense to do everything possible to ensure that these stones won’t form.
 The most reliable way to prevent struvite stones is to conduct urine tests.
 You must do a urine test two weeks after changing your cat’s diet.
 About 15 to 20 percent of vegan cats will develop FLUTD if they do not undergo proper urine tests.

 If you’re trying to correct urine pH levels through diet or supplements, you must keep bringing your cat in for testing every two weeks until the urine pH falls into a healthy range.
 Even after your cat’s urine hits a safe level of acidity, you must conduct tests on urine acidity every six months for the rest of your cat’s life.

-As if convincing your cat to eat vegan food and then closely monitoring his or health were not enough, you’ve got one final thing to deal with when putting your cat on a vegan diet.
-You must tell your veterinarian about your cat’s diet, and your veterinarian probably won’t be any more enthusiastic about feline veganism than was your cat.
-This leads naturally to the temptation to keep your vet in the dark regarding your cat’s diet, but doing so would be a terrible mistake.
+Beyond finding ways to help your cat to transition, and carefully monitoring his health, you’ve got more responsibility.
+You must tell your veterinarian about your cat’s diet.
+This might become a demoralizing experience.
+Your veterinarian probably won’t be any more enthusiastic about feline veganism than was your cat.
+This leads naturally to the temptation to keep your vet in the dark regarding your cat’s diet.
+But doing so would be a terrible mistake.

 Should You or Shouldn’t You?